spring-projects-experimental/spring-boot-thin-launcher/README.md

 2. Either a `pom.xml` and/or a `META-INF/thin.properties` which lists the dependencies of the app.

 When the app runs the main method per the manifest is the `ThinJarWrapper`.
-Its job is to download another jar file (the "launcher").
+Its job is to locate another jar file (the "launcher").
 The wrapper downloads the launcher (if it needs to), or else uses the cached version in your local Maven repository.